overcrown/Machine-Learning/README.md

 <h3>Description:</h3>

 <p>This repository is about the use of machine learning in the daily tasks of our job routine.
 Just imagine that you and your company are in a complicated situation, the financial is barely breathing, your team need to increase your sales, get new clients and keep the old clients.
-Well, this algorithm model can save your life and your company life.</p>
+Well, this algorithm model can save your life and your company life.
+Notice that we've use a lot of graphics, that's why you really need to understand the meaning of it, you need to see the difference between the axles and the columns.</p>

 <h3>Tools:</h3><img src="https://img.shields.io/badge/Python-black?style=for-the-badge&logo=python&logoColor=white"/><img src="https://img.shields.io/badge/jupyter-black?style=for-the-badge&logo=jupyter&logoColor=white"/><img src="https://img.shields.io/badge/anaconda-black?style=for-the-badge&logo=anaconda&logoColor=white"/>